Saturday, May 28, 2011

 *Using flower soft peel off stickers #306 - Silver, and attaching the strips around each piece of paper "creating a border".

-K and Company Americana collection "glitter pillow stickers".
+*The final step was to add the photograph and K and Company Americana collection "glitter pillow stickers".
 Easy as can be!

 I removed the rosette and attached the soldered ornament to the front of the card for a different look.
 The ornament makes a nice little gift on the card.